ashwinr63/Tools_Workflow_115_WDDM/README.md

 Answer: True
 Justification: You can add all the untracked files to the staged location by using either git add . or git add -all.
 This will add all the existing files to the staging location.

+4) True or false: A Git repository can only contain one branch.
+Answer:False
+Justification: Git repository can have multiple branches.